nawawi/cache-http-response/README.md

 2. Activate the plugin through the ‘Plugins’ screen in WordPress.

 ### Via WP-CLI
 [`WP-CLI`](http://wp-cli.org/) is the official command-line interface for WordPress.
-You can install performance-improvements-for-woocommerce using the wp command like this:
+You can install cache-http-response using the wp command like this:

 ```wp plugin install --activate https://github.com/nawawi/cache-http-response/archive/main.zip```